RakhithJK/hackerschoice-kb-wiki/Web-Console.md

     ![image](https://user-images.githubusercontent.com/9881407/187099344-330a0413-a8df-4c9a-b501-a5eaf578a215.png)

-4. Copy the generated URL and paste it wherever you want :wink:
+4. Copy the generated URL and paste it wherever you want

 > It's in the `markdown` format but you can easily extract the URL between the `()` to get the direct picture link only.

 ## Thanks

-Please share your thoughts in the [Telegram Channel](https://t.me/thcorg) :stuck_out_tongue_closed_eyes:
+Thanks for reading.
+Please share your thoughts in the [Telegram Channel](https://t.me/thcorg).

 ## References